humkeyg/Work-Day-Scheduler/README.md

 WHEN I refresh the page
 THEN the saved events persist
 ```
-* Repository contains quality README file with description, screenshot, and link to deployed application

-## Review

-You are required to submit the following for review:

-* The URL of the deployed application

-* The URL of the GitHub repository, with a unique name and a README describing the project

 - - -
 © 2021 Trilogy Education Services, LLC, a 2U, Inc. brand.
 Confidential and Proprietary.
 All Rights Reserved.